ZEROMAN24K/morishima-memo/README.md

 # morishima-memo
-This is based on a legendary japanese game called The Silver Case.
-The program is an imitation of the text editor that the character Tokio Morishima uses in his computer.
+This text editor is based on something seen within a legendary japanese game called The Silver Case.
+It's an imitation of the text editor that the character Tokio Morishima uses in his computer.
+The character uses text files to write down his personal opinions on his findings as he goes down the rabbithole of the Kamui Case.
+Hence, that part of the editor is aptly named Morishima Memo (Diary.)